jinnerbichler/flash-server/README.md

 docker run --rm -it -p "3000:3000" -e "IOTA_SEED=<SEED>" <TAG_NAME>
 ```

-The server is then reachable on `http://localhost:3000`.
+The server and administration UI is then reachable on `http://localhost:3000/`.
 Please have a look at `server.js` and `example/client.py` to get an overview of the implemented functionalities.

 ### Demonstration Setup